 The salient question is how AI is changing accounting, how AI innovation can change accounting jobs, and what accountants need to do to thrive during this digital revolution.

-Spoiler alert: specialties will increase in value, and people who have certifications like Certified Management Accountant may be ideally poised to lead the way.
+Spoiler alert: specialties will increase in value, and people who have the Certified Management Accountant certification are poised to lead the way.

 Want to watch instead of read?
 Check out the video from my YouTube channel: